bromo777/brenosturmer.github.io/README.md

-# Algumas informações sobre mim!
+# Some informations about me!

-Acesse a página para saber mais: https://bromo777.github.io/
+Visit the page to learn more: https://bromo777.github.io/